nmtc-run/nmtc-run.github.io/pages/store/shop.md

 img: /img/shop/nmtc-product.jpg
 ---

 Spread the good word of great local trail running, with these NMTC-branded, lifestyle-enhancing conversation starters.
-When people do a double take and ask you "What's that NMTC thing?" and "Can I get into that, too?" be sure to tell them:
+When people do a double take and ask you "What's that NMTC thing?" and "Can I get into that, too?" be sure to tell 'em:

-* __NMTC supports the Twin Points trail running community.__ Runners of all ages and abilities can enjoy 15 completely free and absolutely fun Spring and Fall Series events.
+* __Jump into \*free\* short-distance Spring/Fall Series races.__ NMTC supports local trail running with 15 completely free, absolutely fun—and highly competitive—races.

-* __NMTC carries forward an American trail running legacy.__ The Minnesota Voyageur 50mi is one of longest-running trail ultras in the United States.
+* __Experience an American trail running legacy.__ The Voyageur 50mi is one of longest-running trail ultras in the U.S.A.—and the Curnow Marathon runs on the same trails.

-* __NMTC makes trail running events accessible to more people.__ We keep race fees low—and drive them even lower for [volunteers](/volunteer).
+* __Everyone is welcome.__  NMTC makes trail running events more accessible by keeping race fees low—and driving them even lower for [volunteers](/volunteer).

-Why is this stuff so expensive?
-About 40 percent of the purchase price goes to NMTC, and the rest goes to the manufacturer.
-Of course, if you want 100 percent of your dollars to support local trail racing, you can always [make a donation](/donate).